-Written in 2001 and the winner of the 2002 Man Booker prize, Yann Martel’s Life of Pi tells the story of a young boy, Pi, who survives for 227 days in a small lifeboat with a tiger.
-It’s a strange story that works like a good religion.
+Written in 2001 and winner of the 2002 Man Booker prize, Yann Martel’s Life of Pi tells the story of a young boy, Pi, who survives for 227 days in a small lifeboat with a tiger.
+It is a strange story that works like a good religion.
 As Martel says, “it makes you suspend your disbelief”.
 According to the American writer Gary Krist, Life of Pi “could renew your faith in the ability of novelists to invest even the most outrageous scenario with plausible life”.

 Initially rejected by five publishing houses, the book went on to sell more than ten million copies worldwide.
 In 2012 Taiwan-born director Ang Lee realized its film adaptation.
 It won four Academy Awards: Best Cinematography, Best Visual Effects, Best Original Score, and Best Director.

 At the beginning of the book, the reader finds an author’s note that “blends fact and fiction with wily charm”.
 It explains how he came across Pi’s story in an Indian cafè.
 In this way the author is not inventing anything but simply retelling an existing narrative.